ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ```
 {:screen}

+When provisioning fails, all the virtual server instances within that particular request fail.
+{:tip}

 ## Why it's happening

 A capacity error occurs when there are insufficient resources available in the router or data center to fulfill the service request.
 There are a number of reasons that you could receive this error.
 Resource availability changes frequently, so you might wait and try again later.